wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     *   (c) the name of an accredited body:

-    *   (d) any kind of issuer audit in respect of which a licensed auditor is authorised to act under a licence:
+    *   (d) any kind of FMC audit in respect of which a licensed auditor is authorised to act under a licence:

     *   (e) any other prescribed criteria: